 エコ炊飯 (Eco-suihan): Eco mode, rice cooking in this mode will cost less electricity, but in return, the rice will be slightly harder than usual.

 白米(Hakumai): White rice, this is the most used and common mode to use.

-炊き込み(Takikomi): Use this mode when you are making takikomi-gohan, a Japanese delicacy which cooks rice along with other ingredients.
+炊き込み(Takikomi): Use this mode when you are making takikomi-gohan, a Japanese delicacy that cooks rice along with other ingredients.

 無洗米(Musenmai): This mode allows you to cook without washing the rice, making it more eco-friendly in a way.
 But you will need to use the “non-wash rice” instead of your typical white rice.
 The measuring cup of the non-wash rice is also slightly different than the normal ones.

 白米急速: If you are in a hurry, use this option, however, your rice will be a bit harder than usual.

 You can cook the porridge, Genmai, Zakkokumai, and Kinmemai too